pilatmartin/AtomicChargeCalculator2/src/deployment/README.md

 # Deployment
-How to use GitHub Action to deploy new ACC II version is described [here](../../docs/deployment/README.md).
+How to use the *Deploy to Production* GitHub Action to deploy new ACC II version is described [here](../../docs/deployment/README.md).

 ## Nginx